How to Stop Puppy Whining

 Be pro-active in training your puppy to accept isolation and privacy.
-Accustom your puppy to being left by herself, even if you are home.
+Accustom your puppy to being left by herself, even if you are home a little at a time.
 This will prevent separation anxiety and all the problems that accompany it.

-Start off by putting the puppy in the confined area (crate, exercise pen) for a very short period of time.
+CRATE INTRODUCTION FIRST – Start off by putting the puppy in the confined area (crate, exercise pen) for a very short period of time with something like a chew toy with peanut butter on it if the chew alone is not enough to distract them..peanut butter on a stick usually does the trick.
 If he starts whining or crying when you leave, don’t rush back to let him out or reassure him.
 If you do, the puppy will soon learn that he can control you with his whining.
 However, whining, crying and barking continues then he probably is not yet comfortable in his confinement area.
 Spend a little more time with him there.
 Then when you leave, if he continues whining or howling, give him a loud and stern ‘NO!’
 After he has been quiet for a few moments, return and praise him lavishly.
 Practice leaving and returning several times so he becomes accustomed to your departures and realizes that you are not abandoning him forever.
 He will see that you will return and there’s nothing to worry about.
 Practice leaving him for longer and longer periods of time.

 In many cases, putting a treat or toy in the crate or pen with the puppy before closing the door will help condition the puppy that it’s a fun place to be.